captcha781/react-app/README.md

-# My react app for web dev task-2
+# My react app for task-2